 A new star is Borna

-–Raised on Croatian clay and hardcourts, Borna Coric, age 21, had only won 2 matches on grass before coming to Halle, Germany last week.
+Raised on Croatian clay and hardcourts, Borna Coric had only won 2 matches on grass before coming to Halle, Germany last year.

-It looks like he’s figured it out.
+He figured it out fast.
 He beat 9-time champion Roger Federer on a cold, damp day when Roger said he was playing his best tennis of the week.

 (words and images copyright Christopher Johnson Globalite Media all rights reserved)